Linux Server

 • Veeam Data Mover on the Linux backup repository

-For more information about Veeam Data Movers communication with a Linux-based server, see Veeam Data Movers.
+For more information about Veeam Data Movers communication with a Linux-based server, see Veeam Data Mover Service.

 Veeam Data Mover establishes a connection with the source-side Data Mover on the backup proxy, enabling efficient data transfer over LAN or WAN.